actions/runner-images/README.md

 ***How do GitHub determine what tools are installed on the images?***
 For some tools, we always install the latest at the time of the deployment; for others, we pin the tool to specific version(s). ( needs more details)

+***How do I request that a new tool be pre-installed on the image?***
+Please, create an issue and get an approval from us to add this tool to the image before creating the pull request.